 For brands who produce a lot of digital content as part of their marketing, there’s options to monetise that, too – on-demand educational videos, downloadable workbooks, and e-magazines could be an additional revenue stream (and marketing tool) for art, craft and hobby eCommerce stores to explore.
 Or how about selling digital line art for colouring, vintage ephemera for scrapbooking, or paint swatch templates for artists – all for customers to download and print at home?

 And for companies that deal in games, movies and TV – digital collectibles are definitely an exciting avenue to take a look at.
 How about digital guides to game tactics, fantasy world lore anthologies, or a series of strategy guides?
 Not only are these types of products already a proven hit with gaming and movie fans, the initial outlay is minimal for a digital product, meaning it’s a great way to trial something new without investing in 1000s of printed copies.

-No matter the sector you’re in, a product that doesn’t need a physical fulfillment, or even to actually exist in the physical realm… That’s definitely an interesting concept to explore.
+No matter the sector you’re in, a product that doesn’t need a physical fulfilment, or even to actually exist in the physical realm… That’s definitely an interesting concept to explore.

 And as our world becomes ever blended with the digital one, it makes sense that there would be new opportunities for digital products.
-We’ve already seen theatre, music and business events go digital over the last year – a concept we never would have imagined would work 18 months ago – what’s next?
+We’ve already seen theatre, music and business events go digital over the last couple of years – a concept we never would have imagined would work before the Covid pandemic – what’s next?